 We work in perhaps the most competitive of industries.
 While we have developed quite a fan base and following, the All Day Kitchens partnership has helped keep our brand top of mind and generating more revenue from these additional markets.”– George Chen, China Live

-In 2020, China Live became a distributed restaurant and 10x’ed their geographic reach by launching at Virtual Kitchen Co’s 10 Bay Area locations.
+In 2020, China Live became a distributed restaurant and 10x’ed their geographic reach by launching at All Day Kitchen’s 10 Bay Area locations.
 The menu, called China Live Signatures, features a curated selection of the brand’s bestsellers.
-To-go and delivery revenue has increased 50% since launching with VKC.
-The COVID-19 pandemic makes this number particularly important – with no indoor or outdoor dining available during most of the past year, the revenue VKC brings in is an important percentage of overall business, adding incremental profit to their brick and mortar.
+To-go and delivery revenue has increased 50% since launching with ADK.
+The COVID-19 pandemic makes this number particularly important – with no indoor or outdoor dining available during most of the past year, the revenue ADK brings in is an important percentage of overall business, adding incremental profit to their brick and mortar.
 It’s a hub and spoke model China Live will add to all it’s future expansions.

-Equally as important as the incremental financial contributions, Virtual Kitchen Co has empowered China Live to bring their brand experience to a much broader customer base by helping to build and service relationships with diners in distant suburban regions far from the city of SF.
+Equally as important as the incremental financial contributions, All Day Kitchens has empowered China Live to bring their brand experience to a much broader customer base by helping to build and service relationships with diners in distant suburban regions far from the city of SF.
 That benefit is ground-breaking and lasting.
-As we look out at the uncertain landscape for restaurants in 2021, one thing’s for sure: China Live and VKC will continue to partner together to take advantage of everything a vastly expanded and changing geographic market has to offer.
+As we look out at the uncertain landscape for restaurants in 2021, one thing’s for sure: China Live and ADK will continue to partner together to take advantage of everything a vastly expanded and changing geographic market has to offer.